zarif007/SM-BackEnd-API-/README.md

         1. cd /vagrant
-        2. python -m venv ~/env (creating env file to vagrant home directory, so, that if we delete thi vagrant file, we can start with a new V.environment)
+        2. python -m venv ~/env (creating env file to vagrant home directory, so, that if we delete this vagrant file, we can start with a new V.environment)
         3. source ~/env/bin/activate
 ```